 Job ID: 4281297 Cluster: tiger2 User/Group: aturing/math State: COMPLETED (exit code 0) Cores: 1 CPU Utilized: 00:01:09 CPU Efficiency: 97.18% of 00:01:11 core-walltime Job Wall-clock time: 00:01:11 Memory Utilized: 1.89 GB Memory Efficiency: 47.37% of 4.00 GB

 We see from the report that the job only used 1.89 GB but it requested 4 GB resulting in a memory efficiency of only 47.37%.
 In this case the correct action would be to decrease the required memory by using something like #SBATCH --mem-per-cpu=3G.
 It is wise to request more memory than you actually need for safety.
 Remember that the job will fail if it runs out of memory.
-However, it is important not to request an excessive amount because it will make it harder for the job scheduler to schedule the job.
+However, it is important not to request an excessive amount because that would make it harder for the job scheduler to schedule the job which results in longer queue times.

 Another way to see the memory usage of a completed job is to use the seff command: